"The Ministry of Magic wishes you a pleasant day..."

 Small Name, Big Ego: He apparently didn't start out as such, but he certainly comes across as one in the fifth book given his complete confidence that he can haul Dumbledore off to jail without a fight.
 He's also apparently appointed himself a First Class member of the Order of Merlin.

-Too Dumb to Live: Fudge's overall stupidity on Voldemort's return ends up being a subversion of this trope.
+Too Dumb to Live: Fudge's overall stupidity regarding Voldemort's return ends up being a subversion of this trope.
 Voldemort realizes that it's actually in his own best interest to leave Fudge alone and allow him to continue to misrule the Ministry and persecute the people who'd stand the best chance against Voldemort.

 Took a Level in Jerkass: At first, he was a kindly, generous old man who relieved Harry of being punished without a second thought.
 Then Voldemort came back and he became a...well, yeah.